kexinchu/paper-manager/Cluster-LLM/Complex-requests.md

 - Motivations:
     - Now, each module is executed independently with backend engines; but across smaller granularity, some process can be executed in parallel
         - LLMs and query-expansion(use LLMs to generate more related querys for searching) can be split into : prefilling and decoding
-    - In query-expansion, generating multiple querys can also be: each generating a new query and sending it to the subsequent primitive (embedding creation) right away without waiting for all queries to come out.
+    - In query-expansion, generating multiple querys can also be: each generating a new query and sending it to the subsequent primitive (embedding creation) right away without waiting for all queries to come out.  =>  <spin stype="color:red">*primitives*</spin>

     <img src="./pictures/Teola-Latency-Workflow.png" width=350>